Writing Bosatsu in 5 minutes

 2. Add a tiny tests value immediately.

-3. Iterate with lib check, using todo for unfinished branches.
+3. Iterate with check, check --warn, or check --lax, using todo for unfinished branches.

 4. Replace todo incrementally.